The Ricci curvature on simplicial complexes: Introduction

-In order to obtain the analytic properties of directed graphs, the graph Laplacian is one of the most important concepts.
+The graph Laplacian is one of the most important concepts for obtaining the analytic properties of directed graphs.
 In 1847, Kirchhoff \cite{Kir} first defined the graph Laplacian on real-valued functions.
 Subsequently, many studies have investigated the graph Laplacian and its spectrum.
-There are several definitions of the graph Laplacian besides Kirchhoff graph Laplacian.
+There are several definitions of the graph Laplacian in addition to the Kirchhoff graph Laplacian.
 One of the most famous definitions is the normalized graph Laplacian defined by Bottema \cite{Bo}.
-Another is the {\em higher-order combinatorial Laplacian} defined by Eckmann \cite{Eck}.
-This Laplacian is defined on not graphs, but simplicial complexes, and based on a discrete version of the Hodge theory.
-In 2013, modifying the higher-order combinatorial Laplacian, Jost and Horak \cite{Ho} developed a general framework for Laplacians defined by the combinatorial structure of a simplicial complex.
+The second is the {\em higher-order combinatorial Laplacian} defined by Eckmann \cite{Eck}.
+This Laplacian is defined on simplicial complexes, not graphs, and is based on a discrete version of the Hodge theory.
+In 2013, by modifying the higher-order combinatorial Laplacian, Jost and Horak \cite{Ho} developed a general framework for Laplacians defined by the combinatorial structure of a simplicial complex.
 This Laplacian is called the {\em $i$-Laplacian} (see Definition \ref{i-laplacian}).
-If we apply several weight functions to an inner product given in Definition \ref{innerdef}, then the $i$-Laplacian with this weight covers every graph Laplacian obtained previously, so the $i$-Laplacian is the best definition of the graph Laplacian.
-In addition, one of the most important properties of the $i$-Laplacian is that its spectrum on vertices coincides with that on edges.
-Hence, in this paper, we use the $i$-Laplacian.
+If we apply several weight functions to an inner product as given in Definition \ref{innerdef}, then the $i$-Laplacian with this weight covers every graph Laplacian obtained previously, so the $i$-Laplacian is the best definition of the graph Laplacian.
+Additionally, one of the most important properties of the $i$-Laplacian is that its nonzero spectrum on vertices coincides with that on edges (see (2.6) in \cite{Ho}).
+Hence, in this study, we used the $i$-Laplacian.

-There is a good relation between the coarse Ricci curvature and the graph Laplacian.
-In 2009, Ollivier \cite{Ol1} obtained an estimate of the first non-zero eigenvalue of the normalized graph Laplacian by a lower bound of the coarse Ricci curvature. \begin{thm}[Ollivier \cite{Ol1}] Let $\lambda_{1}$ be the first non-zero eigenvalue of the normalized graph Laplacian $\Delta_{0}$.
+There is a good relationship between the coarse Ricci curvature and the Laplacian graph.
+In 2009, Ollivier \cite{Ol1} estimated the first non-zero eigenvalue of the normalized graph Laplacian by a lower bound of the coarse Ricci curvature. \begin{thm}[Ollivier, Proposition 30 in \cite{Ol1}] Let $\mu$ be the non-zero eigenvalue of the normalized graph Laplacian $\Delta_{0}$.
 Suppose that $\kappa(x, y) \geq k$ for any $(x, y) \in E$ and for a positive real number $k$.
 Then, we have